magnars/catenate/README.md

                              ["scripts/even.js"
                               "scripts/more.js"]))

-           "styles.css" (catenate/distinct-css-files ;; 7
+           "styles.css" (catenate/distinct-files ;; 7
                          ["theme/css/reset.css"
                           "theme/css/base.css"
-                          "theme/css/"])})
+                          "theme/css/*.css"])})
 ```

 1. `:env :production` concatenates and adds cache busters, while
    `:env :development` just passes the files through unscathed.
 Set up
    properly with environment variables of some kind.

 2. `:bundles` is a map from bundle name to a list of files.
-The
-   contents are concatenated together in the order specified in the
-   bundle.

-3. `catenate/file` returns a data structure, and you may inspect it,
+   `catenate/file` returns a data structure, and you may inspect it,
    of course.
 But this data structure isn't part of the public API
    before version 1.0.

+3. The contents are concatenated together in the order specified in the
+   bundle.

 4. Bundles can also grab resources on the classpath instead of
    accessing the file system directly.